timersys/popups/README.txt

 > * New popup positions: top/bottoms bars , fullscreen mode, after post content
 > * A/B testing.
 Explore which popup perform better for you
 > * More Display Rules: Show after N(numbers) of pages viewed
-> * More Display Rules: Show popup at certain time
-> * More Display Rules: Show popup at certain day
+> * More Display Rules: Show popup at certain time / day or date
 > * More Display Rules: Show/hide if another popup already converted
 > * Track impressions and Conversions of social networks and forms like CF7 or Gravity forms
 > * Track impressions and Conversions in Google Analytics ande define custom events
 > * Data sampling for heavy traffic sites
+> * Background images
 > * 8 New animations effects
 > * Exit Intent technology
 > * More trigger methods